 September 8, Friday, Port Severn to Hope Island Anchorage on Georgian Bay

-We got our boat concerns checked out this morning and were soon underway, as soon as the laundry was dry (free laundry at Starpoint Marina!).
+We got our boat concerns checked out this morning by Gord.
+He said that although there may be some issue in the port engine it was likely that using a heavier oil and something called “Lucas oil” will take care of it in the short term, and maybe the long term as well.
+Dirk and Gord got the supplies, put the oil in the port engine and and were soon underway (as soon as the laundry was dry (free laundry at Starpoint Marina!)).
 We completed our last river lock – a nice one as they all are in Canada, and then headed to the great Georgian Bay.

 Because of the colder weather we reluctantly decided to give the east side of Georgian Bay with its 10,000 islands and the highly regarded North Channel a pass so that we can move south a bit sooner.